mcaiox/100-DOC/log.md

 ### Day 39: Thursday December 17, 2020

 **Today's Progress**: I worked on a new software engineering [course](https://www.edx.org/course/software-engineering-introduction) from EDX.
-Also worked on design for future of the Customer Support Application
+Also worked on design for future of the Customer Support Application.
+Worked on FCC's React course too.

 **Thoughts**: Really interesting to see the separation of the whole software development lifecycle.
 Requirements, Design, Build, Validate, Maintain, Improve and Research.